damonitor/damo/USAGE.md

 ### DAMON Monitoring Results Structure

-The biggest unit of the monitoring result is called 'record'.
-Each record contains monitoring results snapshot that retrieved for each kdamond/context/target combination.
-Hence, the number of records that `damo report access` will show depends on how many kdamond/context/target combination exists.
+The monitoring results are constructed with three data structures called 'record', 'snapshot', and 'region'.

+'Record' contains monitoring results for each kdamond/context/target combination.

-Each record contains multiple snapshots of the monitoring results that retrieved for each `aggregation interval`.
-For the default use case of `damo report access`, which retrieves the access monitoring results snapshot of current DAMON, therefore, each record will contain only one single snapshot.
+Each 'record' contains multiple 'snapshots' of the monitoring results.
+If it was made with `--snapshot` option, the snapshots are retrieved for each `--snapshot`-specified snapshot dealy time.
+If it was made as a result of full recording (no `--snapshot` given), the snapshots are retrieved for each `aggregation interval`.
+For example, if `damo report access` was used for live snapshot visualization, each record will contain only one single snapshot.

-Each snapshot contains regions information.
+Each 'snapshot' contains multiple 'regions' information.
 Each region information contains the monitoring results for the region including the start and end addresses of the memory region, `nr_accesses`, and `age`.
 The number of regions per snapshot would depend on the `min_nr_regions` and `max_nr_regions` DAMON parameters, and actual data access pattern of the monitoring target address space.

 ### `damo`'s way of showing DAMON Monitoring Results